 Even with my experience as an automotive journalist, I still benefit from doing the research (and using common sense) when I'm in the market to sell, buy, or lease.
 The process might not be rocket science, but it does take some "due diligence" to make a transaction turn out in your favor and not get ripped off.

 There is a certain amount of caution that you should have whenever you are buying or selling a vehicle.
-It's smart to be aware of who you are dealing with.
+It's smart to be aware of who you are dealing with for starters.
+This is a very important first step in the process!
 For those selling cars, here's a case in point, a Scam that appears often on Craigslist is about a "CarFax report."
 A CarFax is a complete history report of the vehicle, including important personal information.
 A CarFax tells a story of the car typically from new to the latest Smog Check and DMV Registration.
 The Scam goes like this: A unknown person emails, texts or calls you.
 They want to buy your car.
 They are really excited and offer you CASH!
 But they immediately ask for a CarFax report.
 If you say you don't have one, they are quick to give you a link to a website that offers a vehicle report.
 They insist this report is the only one they want.
 However, that link is actually a way for them to steal the information you input to get a vehicle report.
 It's a fake site.
 Never sign up for a CarFax or any report from an unknown person or source.
 The correct URL for CarFax starts with https//... and I've linked it above. https:// means it's a secure website.
 Don't fall victim to a fake site that is pretending to be CarFax.

 CarFax reports tell much about a vehicle.
 They aren't perfect, but they can tell you if the vehicle you are buying is "clean" or "salvaged."
 A salvaged title suggests the car was involved in prior accidents or maybe a flood and that it was declared "totaled" by an insurance company.
 Stay away from salvaged titles unless you know what you are buying.
 What you need to look for is a "clear or clean" title on the CarFax report.
 BTW, a smog check in the state of California is the responsibility of the seller, NOT the buyer.
 Check with your auto club or the DMV for details.